What’s better than watching your favorite sport in person? Watching it in person abroad.

 Rugby, surfing, and tennis are some of the biggest sports in Australia.
 Plus, Sydney is consistently recognized for its outdoor lifestyle, and you’re sure to find Sydneysiders surfing at any point in the year.

 While you’re studying abroad in Australia, an active lifestyle is right at your fingertips.
 Take sports from the playing field to the classroom on our Sydney Summer - Society, Sport & Leadership Program.

 Of course sports are a big part of life when you study abroad in England—cricket, tennis, rugby…you name it.
 But you don’t just have to take our word for it.
 Check out this awesome photo of an IES Intern at her Wimbledon internship.

 Imagine cheering on some of the world’s best cyclists in the Tour de France while you study abroad in France.
 What about chanting “Allez les Bleus!” at a soccer game at the national stadium just outside of Paris.
 Or watching the French Handball team, the current World Champions.
 Oui s'il vous plaît!

-Did you know that baseball is the most popular sport in Japan right now?
-And the second?
+Did you know that baseball is the most popular professional sport in Japan right now?
+Also in the top?
 American football!
 Go ahead and add sports to the list of reasons to study abroad in Japan.

 6. New Zealand

 It’s no secret that some of the world’s greatest soccer players—think Neymar, Ronaldo, Ramos, and Messi—are playing on Spanish teams.
 But soccer isn’t the only sport that comes to mind when you think of Spain.
-In fact, Spain currently ranks second in the world for men’s and women’s basketball.
+In fact, Spain currently ranks second in the FIBA World Rankings for men’s and women’s basketball.

 When it comes to the best places for a sports fanatic to study abroad, Spain is guaranteed to be on the list.